Diffusion-based RGB-D Semantic Segmentation with Deformable Attention Transformer: Abstract

 \section{Abstract}

-Vision-based perception and reasoning is essential for scene understanding in any autonomous system.
-RGB and depth images are commonly used to capture both the semantic and geometric features of the environment.
-Developing methods to reliably interpret this data is critical for real-world applications, where noisy measurements are often unavoidable.
+Vision-based perception is of great importance for scene understanding in autonomous systems.
+RGB-D images are commonly used to capture both semantic and geometric features, but reliable interpretation is challenging due to unavoidable noise in real-world data.
 In this work, we introduce a diffusion-based framework to address the RGB-D semantic segmentation problem.
 Additionally, we demonstrate that utilizing a Deformable Attention Transformer as the encoder to extract features from depth images effectively captures the characteristics of invalid regions in depth measurements.
 Our generative framework shows a greater capacity to model the underlying distribution of RGB-D images, achieving robust performance in challenging scenarios with significantly less training time compared to discriminative methods.
 Experimental results indicate that our approach achieves State-of-the-Art performance on both the NYUv2 and SUN-RGBD datasets in general and especially in the most challenging of their image data.
+To demonstrate the practicality of our method, a real-world experiment is conducted to inspect an office and generate its 3D semantic map.
 Our project page will be available at \href{https://diffusionmms.github.io/}{https://diffusionmms.github.io/}